Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 # Configuring a UAN for K3s (Technical Preview)

-**WARNING**: This feature is currently a Technical Preview, as such it requires completion of a prerequisites section.
-More functionality related to streamlining the configuration and enhancing the experience of rootless podman containers will be added in a future release.
-This means some of the configuration options may be expected to change.
+**WARNING**: This feature is currently a Technical Preview, as such it requires completion of the [Prerequisites](#prerequisites) section.
+Future releases will streamline these manual configuration steps and enhance the experience of using the rootless podman containers.
+Therefore, some of these configuration options may change in future releases.

 ## UAI Experience on UANs
 In UAN 2.6, a new playbook has been added to create a single node, K3s cluster.
 The K3s environment will be used to run services necessary to replicate the experience of User Access Instances, UAIs, on one or more UANs.